zhang-zhizhen/X-ray-Attenuation-Calculator/README.txt

 1 Setup
-this program depends on the platform. you need to complier on yuor own matlab platform enter the file directory of CaculateMassAC.cpp and run
+this program depends on the platform. you need to complier source files on your own matlab platform enter the file directory of CaculateMassAC.cpp and run

 mex -setup c++
 mex CalculateMassAC.cpp xcom.cpp

-caution：./data file directory must in matlab working directory

 2  Call method:
 	R = CalculateMassAC( formula, E)
-	formula is the chemical formula of material or a 2 by N double
+	formula is a 1 by N char matrix chemical formula of material or a 2 by N double matrix caution：./data file directory must in matlab working directory

 1.1 输入参数 formula
 formula是必选参数